World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 - Comebacks, football, festivals -

-With AI advances on the horizon and rampant inflation tipped to slow, there is plenty to look forward to in 2025.
+There is plenty to look forward to in 2025, with AI advances on the horizon and rampant inflation tipped to slow.

 Britpop bad boys Oasis will make a long-awaited reunion, while K-pop megastars BTS return to the stage after military service in South Korea.

-Football aficionados will discover a revamped 32-team Club World Cup hosted by the United States in an already crowded Calendar.
+Football aficionados will also discover a revamped 32-team Club World Cup hosted by the United States.

 And about 400 million pilgrims are expected at the spectacular Kumbh Mela festival on India's sacred riverbanks -- billed as the largest gathering of humanity on the planet.

-The UK weather service has already forecast sweltering global temperatures for 2025, suggesting it is likely to rank among the hottest years recorded.
+The UK weather service has forecast sweltering global temperatures for 2025, suggesting it will likely rank among the hottest years recorded.

-On the stock front, Wall Street and Europe's major indexes rang out the year with solid gains, as investors' eyes turned to the impact Trump's policies will have on the world economy.

 Recent Stories